ezshine/vscode-rainbow-fart-waifu/README.md

-# rainbow-fart-waifu README
+# 🌈 Rainbow Fart Waifu

 Website：https://rfw.jnsii.com

 Languages: [简体中文](./README.zh.md) | English

-this extension from @SaekiRaku's rainbow-fart ext, rewrite all the code. compatible all voicepackages, and add some new features.
+this extension's idea from [@SaekiRaku](https://github.com/SaekiRaku/vscode-rainbow-fart), rewrite all the code. compatible all voicepackages, and add some new features.

+## Supported IDE & Platform
+Only supported MacOS and Windows10

 ## Special Thanks